WiIdNeo/DnD-RealismHomeBrew/World Building/Mechanics/skills and traits/character/Classes.md

 ## Champion

 * **3rd — Improved Critical:** Weapon attacks score a critical hit on a roll of 19–20.
 * **7th — Remarkable Athlete:** Add half proficiency bonus (round up) to Strength, Dexterity, or Constitution checks that don't already use proficiency.
-Running long jump distance increases by Strength modifier feet.
+Long jump distance increases by Strength modifier feet.
 * **10th — Additional Fighting Style:** Choose a second Fighting Style option.
 * **15th — Superior Critical:** Critical hit range expands to 18–20.
-* **18th — Survivor:** At the start of each turn, if below half max HP (and not at 0), regain 5 + Constitution modifier HP.
+* **18th — Survivor:** At the start of each turn, if below half max HP (and not at 0) or a fourth of stamina, regain min(1, Constitution modifier+1) HP or min(1, Constirution-Mod+Prof-Mod) stamina, based on what is missing.

 ## Battle Master